webix-hub/docs/data/api/ajax_get.md

 @params:
 - url	string	the url to load
-- params	object	the hash of parameters that need sending to the server
+* params	object	the hash of parameters that need sending to the server
-- callback	function	the callback function
+* callback	function	the callback function

 @returns:
-- promise		object		data "promise" object
+- promise		promise		data "promise" object

 @example: